-Question Answer When are children and young people able to access Marshfields School?
+Question Answer 1.
+When are children and young people able to access Marshfields School?
 Usually young people will transfer to Marshfields at either Year 7 or Year 12 from another educational setting.
 The Local Authority commissions a placement at Marshfields mid-year if a placement at another educational setting is not able to meet the young person's needs.
 How does Marshfields know what additional help my child will need?
-All young people placed at Marshfields have a statement of Special Educational Needs or an Educational Health Care Plan, and this describes their own area of need fully and also informs their own individual education plan.
+All young people placed at Marshfields have an Educational Health and Care Plan (EHCP), and this describes their own area of need fully and also informs their own Individual Education Plan.
 This is reviewed formally once a year during the Annual Review meeting, where progress is discussed and any additional needs or changes to the statement are then made.
 All classes have a high staffing ratio, and each teacher is able to quickly identify any requirements for additional support and will also liaise closely with the Additional Needs Coordinator to ensure their needs are met.
 The class teacher for each group is the first point of contact for parents or carers who have any concerns about their child developing any additional need during the year who may require additional support.
 A home visit or a meeting in school can also be arranged with our Family Partnership Worker to discuss any concerns.
 3. How will Marshfields staff support my child?
-Our school has specialist provision for children/young people with a range of provisions that go across the full breath of the SEN code of practice.
-We support children with a fully differentiated curriculum and offer a range of strategies and interventions that support their needs identified on their EHC plan.
+Our school has specialist provision for children/young people with a range of provisions that go across the full breath of the SEN Code of Practice.
+We support children with a fully differentiated curriculum and offer a range of strategies and interventions that support their needs identified on their EHC Plan.
 Each teaching group has, on average, one teacher and one teaching assistant.
 This will sometimes vary depending on pupil need within the group.
 The classes can vary from, on average 8-10 young people in Years